-Rarely, abnormal drug-seeking behavior (addiction) is possible with this medication.
-Do not increase your dose, take it more frequently, or use it for a longer time than prescribed.
+Do not increase your dose, use it more often, or use it for a longer time than prescribed.
 Properly stop the medication when so directed.
-Some conditions may become worse when the drug is abruptly stopped.
+Some conditions may become worse when the drug is suddenly stopped.
 Your dose may need to be gradually decreased.

 It may take 2-3 days before the benefit of this drug takes effect.
-Inform your doctor if your condition persists or worsens.
+Tell your doctor if your condition lasts or gets worse.

-Drowsiness, dizziness, constipation, flushing, nausea, nervousness, blurred vision, or dry mouth may occur.
-These effects usually lessen as your body gets used to the medicine.
-If any of these effects persist or worsen, contact your doctor or pharmacist promptly.
+Drowsiness, dizziness, constipation, flushing, nausea, nervousness, blurred vision, or dry mouth may occur as your body adjusts to the medication.
+If any of these effects last or get worse, tell your doctor or pharmacist promptly.

-Tell your doctor immediately if any of these unlikely but serious side effects occur: high fever, decreased sexual ability, severe stomach/abdominal pain, difficult/painful swallowing, difficulty urinating, weakness.
+Tell your doctor right away if you have any serious side effects, including: high fever, decreased sexual ability, severe stomach/abdominal pain, difficult/painful swallowing, difficulty urinating, weakness.

-Get medical help right away if you have any very serious side effects, including: chest pain, severe dizziness/fainting, fast/irregular/slow heartbeat, mental/mood changes (e.g., confusion, hallucinations, memory problems), eye pain/swelling/redness, vision changes (such as seeing rainbows around lights at night).
+Get medical help right away if you have any very serious side effects, including: chest pain, severe dizziness/fainting, fast/irregular/slow heartbeat, mental/mood changes (such as confusion, hallucinations, memory problems), eye pain/swelling/redness, vision changes (such as seeing rainbows around lights at night).